BumpPer080/velocestock/README.md

 ```
 This keeps historical activity even after products are removed.

+## Feature Highlights
+- **Checkout (staff QR)**
+  - `GET /api/checkouts/lookup` verifies a product by QR code and returns real-time stock information (role: `staff`).
+  - `POST /api/checkouts` performs a transactional stock deduction, records the checkout, and appends a `checkout` entry to `product_activity_logs` (role: `staff`).
+  - Frontend route `/checkout` exposes a QR scanner + manual form for staff to scan QR codes or enter them manually before confirming the quantity and optional notes.
-### Product Activity Audit (admin-only)
+- **Product Activity Audit (admin-only)**
-- `GET /api/products/activity` returns recent create/update/delete events with the actor name and role.
+  - `GET /api/products/activity` returns recent create/update/delete/checkout events with the actor name and role.
-- New React page `ProductActivity.jsx` lets admins review the audit trail with search and action filters (by default the navigation item appears only for `admin` users).
+  - React page `ProductActivity.jsx` lets admins review the audit trail with search and action filters (by default the navigation item appears only for `admin` users).

 ## Testing
 ```bash